-Table 15.2Details of Marigold Mineral Reserves Estimate (as at 31 December 2021)Based on \$1,350/oz Gold Price
+Table 12.2 Details of Marigold Mineral Reserves Estimate (as at 31 December 2021) Based on \$1,350/oz Gold Price

-Mineral Reserve Classification Tonnage Au Grade Contained Gold Cut-off Grade Metallurgical Recovery
+Mineral Reserves Tonnage (Mt) Au Grade (g/t) Contained Gold (koz) Cut-off Grade (Au g/t) Metallurgical Recovery (%)

-(Mt) (g/t) (koz) (Au g/t) (%)

-Proven - - -
+Proven

 Probable 203.8 0.48 3,173 0.065 74.69

-Leach Pad - 237
+Leach Pad 237

-Total Proven + Probable 203.8 0.48 3,410 0.065 74.69
+Total 203.8 0.48 3,410 0.065 74.69

-1. The Mineral Reserve estimate was prepared in accordance with NI 43-101.
+- The Mineral Reserve estimate was prepared in accordance with S-K 1300.

-2. The Mineral Reserve estimate is based on metal price assumptions of \$1,350 gold.
+The Mineral Reserve estimate is based on metal price assumptions of \$1,350 gold.

-3. The Mineral Reserve estimate is reported at a cut-off grade of 0.065 g/t Au.
+The Mineral Reserve estimate is reported at a cut-off grade of 0.065 g/t Au.

-4. Economic analysis for the Mineral Reserve has been prepared using long-term metal prices of \$1,600/oz.
+Economic analysis for the Mineral Reserve has been prepared using long-term metal prices of \$1,600/oz.

-5. No mining dilution is applied to the grade of the Mineral Reserves.
+No mining dilution is applied to the grade of the Mineral Reserves.
 Dilution intrinsic to the Mineral Reserves estimate is considered sufficient to represent the mining selectivity considered.

-6. The point of reference for Mineral Reserves is the entry to the carbon columns in the processing facility.
+The point of reference for Mineral Reserves is the entry to the carbon columns in the processing facility.

+SSR has 100% ownership of the Project.

+- SSR has 100% ownership of the Project.

-8. Metals shown in this table are the contained metals in ore mined and processed.
+- Metals shown in this table are the contained metals in ore mined and processed.

-9. All ounces reported represent troy ounces, and g/t represents grams per metric tonne.
+- All ounces reported represent troy ounces, and g/t represents grams per metric tonne.

+- 10. Totals may vary due to rounding.

-15.2 Cut-off Grade
+12.2 Cut-off Grade

 The estimated cut-off grade for Mineral Reserves was based on a \$1,350/oz gold price and current operating costs and metallurgical performance.
-Factors used to estimate the cut-off grade are outlined in Table 15.3, and include refining charges, royalties, and net proceeds tax.
+The gold price of \$1,350/oz was selected after consideration of the pricing information described in Section 16, which includes a description of the time frame used for the selection of the price and the reasons for selection of such a time frame.
+The metal price is representative of the range of price estimates publicly reported for Mineral Reserve cut-offs.
+Factors used to estimate the cut-off grade are outlined in Table 12.3, and include refining charges, royalties, and net proceeds tax.